jeaninelurie/SoftwareEngineering_ReferenceLibrary/README.md

 # SoftwareEngineering_ReferenceLibrary
-Fall 2018
+Project made Fall 2018

-includes a project description and user manual. src folder holds all source code text files are used with the source code, acting as a database
+<br>includes a project description and user manual.
+<br>src folder holds all source code
+<br>text files are used with the source code, acting as a database